 Non-Stock Item (NSI)

-A Non-Stock Item is an item that is bought or sold without tracking its quantity in inventory.
+A Non-Stock Item (NSI) is an item that is bought or sold without maintaining inventory quantity records.
+These items are typically used for one-off purchases, services, or internal consumption where stock tracking is not required.

 Common uses for Non-Stock Items include: